Potassium alum: Other

 Alum is an ingredient in some recipes for homemade modeling compounds, often called "play clay" or "play dough", intended for use by children.

 Potassium alum was formerly used as a hardener for photographic emulsions (films and papers), usually as part of the fixer.
 It has now been replaced in that use by other chemicals.

 Toxicology and safety

-Potassium alum may be a weak irritant to the skin.
+Potassium alum may be a weak irritant to the skin when used as a deodorant.